 In the video below, SAFA President Danny Jordaan explains the CEO saga at SAFA:

 “Not long after Danny was elected president, he stripped the CEO of powers to communicate with the NEC, and made it his responsibility.
-Danny also took over the responsibility to appoint heads of delegation for the national team’s trips,” reveals one source.
-“This obviously reduced Dennis’ relationship with council members to one in which they would only see him in NEC meetings or only hear from him when instructed to do so by the president. “
+Danny also took over the responsibility to appoint heads of delegation for the national team’s trips.”

-It is understood a raft issues ranging from administration interference to financial mismanagement by Jordaan were at the centre of the conflict between the two soccer bosses and according to inside sources, these were issues that led to the departure of Mumble.
+It is understood a raft issues ranging from administration interference to financial mismanagement by Jordaan were at the centre of the conflict between the two soccer bosses and these were issues that led to the departure of Mumble.